 Often times curry dishes have a golden color―have you ever wondered what gives it that bright golden hue?
 The answer is turmeric.

 Turmeric, also known as curcuma in some languages, is classified as a rhizome.
 The botanical definition is as follows, "a thick plant stem that grows underground and has shoots and roots growing from it."
 Turmeric is in the same rhizome classification as ginger and they are often used similarly.
 Turmeric comes from Indian and it is popular in Asian cuisines and traditional medicine.

 When turmeric and ginger roots are fresh they look alike on the outside.
 It is important to give them a good look over as one is not interchangeable with the other.
 Fresh ginger root has a light yellowish-brown skin, whereas turmeric has an orange hue to it.
-When you peel turmeric it reveals its beautiful orangey golden color.
+When you peel turmeric it reveals a beautiful orangey golden color.
 Turmeric is sold raw or it is boiled and dried before being processed into the different forms we find in the spice aisle of our grocery stores.